What inner nurturing will help us cultivate good relationships?

 mā gṛdhaḥ dhanam kasyasvid

-not wanting alluring something
+not wanting alluring belong

 things elsewhere